Galerina: Description

 The specific features that define the genus require a microscope to confirm.
 In the wild it can be difficult to determine a Galerina from a number of similar genera, such as Pholiota, Tubaria, Conocybe, Pholiotina, Agrocybe, Gymnopilus, Phaeogalera and Psilocybe.
 For the most part, Galerinas will be found associated with moss, and this can separate out the genus in nature fairly well.
 But this identification is more difficult in the section Naucoriopsis, which does not associate with moss, and is a decomposer of wood.

 Phaeogalera is a genus that was segregated from Galerina by Robert Kühner.

-Phylogenetics
+Etymology

-The genus Galerina has recently been found to be polyphyletic, consisting of at least three unrelated clades, although not all species were studied and for most currently recognized species is uncertain still in which they belong.
-Each of these clades corresponds to a subgenus of Galerina, as outlined by Kühner.
-The great diversity of micromorphology found in Galerina is probably due to the polyphyly of the genus.
+Galerina is derived from the earlier genus name Galera, which is the singular feminine first declension of the Latin word galerum, meaning a helmet or cap made of animal skin or leather.
+The suffix -ina is the feminine form of -inus, meaning "resembling" or "pertaining to".